Seconb/Roblox-Colorbot/README.md

 - Change them to the color you choose in the config.ini.
 Your options are Green, Yellow, Pink/Magenta/Purple and Blue.
 Capitalization is unimportant as long as you spell the color correctly.

 - Note: When using pink/magenta/purple, make sure that you change the crosshair color as the default is the same color as the enemies.
 Otherwise, the aimbot's not gonna work.

+- Once you set the config with the color and did the color in Arsenal settings, open aimsource.py.

 # TROUBLESHOOTING